benjaminrae/blog/src/content/blog/building-my-first-browser-extension.md

 I built my extension using manifest verison 3, so that's what I'm able to talk about here.
 It is the newest version and it does bring some important changes compared to older versions.

-[//]: # "TODO: Add link to manifest.json docs"

-Check the changes here:
+Check the overview of manifest v3 [here](https://developer.chrome.com/docs/extensions/mv3/intro/mv3-overview/).

 ### Content Scripts